mfrachet/create-frontend-framework/README.md

-# First step (simple view)

-* Create a `./framework` directory
-* Create a `./framework/element.js` file
-* Add this to the file and check the output of custom template litterals:
+# Template litterals as template engine (tag: step-1)

+The first step is to create a folder and a file at `./framework/element.js`.
+We'll use template litterals a template engine.
+Let's create our first template litteral handler called `div`:

 ```javascript
 const div = (strings, ...args) => console.log(strings, args);